IEEPA Refund Filing Deadline: 0d 0h 0m 0s - Get Expert Help Now!

 Some key documents involved in the CBP clearance process are:

 • Form 7501, aka Entry Summary: Contains the shipment’s entry type, mode of transport, HTS codes, and customs bond type among other related information.
+It is used to assess duties and taxes while also providing relevant data to CBP of the import transaction.

 • ISF Filing: If you’re shipping goods via ocean freight, this document must be submitted to CBP at least 24 hours prior to the shipment leaving port.